2026 · NSS Background RemoverAbout 12 min readNovus Stream Solutions

 This post is a tour of that editor, because the gap between "background remover" and what the app actually is has gotten wide enough to be worth closing.
 If you have only ever used it to knock out a background and download a PNG, you have seen the doorway and not the room.
 The organizing principle behind everything below is that the same no-upload, on-device foundation that made the cutout private and free also makes the rest of the editor private and free — there is no tier where your images suddenly start going to a server.
 What grew was the surface area of what you can do before you export, not the privacy model underneath it.

-One canvas, not ninety tabs
+One canvas, not dozens of tabs

 Layers, blend modes, and an undo history that understands them